angdraug/barley/README.md

 halls owned by a handful of large corporations.

-Building the under-cloud on your own hardware doesn't scale down: the cost of your own time spent on running the infrastructre quickly the cost of paying public cloud providers 5-20x of what the same compute and storage capacity would have cost you in hardware and electricity.
+Building the under-cloud on your own hardware doesn't scale down: the cost of your own time spent on running the infrastructre often outweighs the cost of paying public cloud providers 5-20x of what the same compute and storage capacity would have cost you in your own hardware and electricity.

 Barley attempts to close this gap and make bare metal provisioning as effortless at the scale of a home lab as it is at the scale of a datacenter.